Applications to cohort 5 are now open. The deadline for applications is 30 November 2018.

 |Consumer benefit||Does the innovation offer a good prospect of identifiable benefit to consumers (either directly or via heightened competition)?||

-The innovation is likely to lead to a better deal for consumer directly or indirectly
+The innovation is likely to lead to a better deal for consumers directly or indirectly

 You have identified any possible consumer risks and proposed mitigation